luth1um/sudoku-solver-angular/README.md

 # 🤔 Sudoku Solver

 This project is a simple and fast Sudoku solver created with Angular and TypeScript.
+All calculations are done directly in the frontend, you don't need any backend to run this app.
 In case you want to try out the result, just visit [this website](https://luth1um.github.io/sudoku-solver-angular/).

 # 🚀 Quick Start